data-miner00/book/contents/web-dev/short-guide-to-react-testing-library.md

 ## Firing events

-Trigerring DOM events manually can be invaluable for testing as well as it mimic how the user interacts with the web application.
+Triggering DOM events manually can be invaluable for testing as well as it mimic how the user interacts with the web application.

 ### Check input